-If you are planning business travel in another part of the United States, you can give yourself and possibly your family a nearly free mini vacation courtesy of your business and the IRS.
+If you’re planning business travel, you may be able to use tax deductions to give yourself and possibly your family a less-expensive mini-vacation courtesy of your business and the IRS.

-If you have to travel on business to a location by car, your can take the family along for an almost free trip.
-Since they are traveling in your car, you have no added transportation costs for them.
-If the family stays in your room, you deduct the single person room fee.
-At most hotels and motels, that’s the lion’s share of the room charge, so the family stays almost free for the business portion of the trip.
+If you have to travel on business to a location by car, you can take the family along for the trip.
+Since they’re traveling in your car, you have no added transportation costs for them.
+If the family stays in your room, you deduct the single-person room fee.
+At most hotels and motels, that’s the lion’s share of the room charge, so the other family members stay almost free for the business part of the trip.

-As long as you can prove the primary motive for the trip is business, your only nondeductible expenses will be the extra fees for the family to stay in your room and their meals and the cost of any side trips of sightseeing expenses for them and you.
+As long as you can prove the primary motive for the trip is business, your only nondeductible expenses will be the extra fees for the family to stay in your room, their meals, and the cost of any side trips of sightseeing expenses for them and you.
 The major expense — transportation to the site and the bulk of the room fees — will be deductible.

-To make sure you can prove a business reason for the trip, keep a record of who you saw, what business you discussed an, any outcome of the meetings.
-If you are attending a conference, make note of the days and hours you attended.
+To make sure you can prove a business reason for the trip, keep a record of who you saw, what business you discussed, and any outcome of the meetings.
+If you’re attending a conference, make note of the days and hours you attended.
 You might be asked to prove you spent more time on business than on vacation.

 Finally, be sure to save all receipts so you can prove your deductions.